Weeks-UNC/RNAvigate/docs/data-types.md

 RNAvigate data class: `rnav.data.SecondaryStructure`

 Secondary structures define a pattern of base-pairing.
+Additionally, these may contain secondary structure diagram layout coordinates for each nucleotide.

 Types of secondary structures:
 - Experimentally determined from CryoEM or crystal structures
 - computationally modeled de novo or informed by chemical probing data
+- Secondary structure drawing layouts, such as from VARNA, XRNA, R2DT, etc.

 Interactions
 ------------